tomblind/local-lua-debugger-vscode/README.md

   }
 }
 ```
-You must then manually start the debugger in your code:
+You must then manually start the debugger in your Lua code:
 ```lua
 require("lldebugger").start()
 ```